ME-ICA/tedana/docs/approach.rst

 order to identify and remove TE-independent (i.e., non-BOLD noise) components.
 The dimensionally reduced optimally combined data are first subjected to ICA in order to fit a mixing matrix to the whitened data.
+``tedana`` can use a single interation of FastICA or multiple interations of robustICA, with an explanation of those approaches `in our FAQ`_.
 This generates a number of independent timeseries (saved as **desc-ICA_mixing.tsv**), as well as parameter estimate maps which show the spatial loading of these components on the brain (**desc-ICA_components.nii.gz**).